robin-garnham/flix/README.md

 # Check-out this repository

+# Running the server tests
+cd server
+npm test

 # Starting the server
-cd server
 npm start

+# Running the client tests
+cd ../client
+npm test a

 # Starting the client
-cd ../client
 npm start